zzz6519003/7-languages/README.md

-#My walkthrough of the book 7-languages-in-7-weeks plus other la
+# My walkthrough of the book 7-languages-in-7-weeks plus other language learning
-nguage learning

 ## Gist
 ### OCaml